-The highest-ranking undergraduate students are given graded levels of tuition scholarships based on academic achievement provided them with reduced actual rates.
+The highest-ranking undergraduate students are given tuition scholarships based on academic achievement providing them with reduced actual rates.
 Students may retain their achievement scholarship at the same level as long as they maintain their performance level.
-(Refer to tuition achievement scholarship policy under "Undergraduate Scholarships" in this section of the catalog).
+(Refer to achievement scholarship policy under "Undergraduate Scholarships" in this section of the catalog).
 Students beyond their freshman year have to maintain a full time status during the year in order to be eligible for continuing scholarship awards.

 A few students may also be admitted with sports or cultural scholarship.
 Sports and cultural scholarships awarded at the time of admission are one-year scholarships.
 They may be renewed for subsequent years if the student represents the university in the official championships or contests organized by national government bodies.

 Tuition charges cover 12-15 undergraduate credit hours per semester.
 Additional charges will be made for additional credits.
 No student with bills outstanding, including charges for breakage or library fines, will be admitted to any examination, given any certificate or report of academic standing, or be permitted to register for a subsequent semester.

 When a student is unable to pay the entire amount due at the time of registration, the Director of Student Financial Affairs may approve payment in two installments as follows:

 - 50% to be paid at the time of registration.